KubeRocketCI/docs/docs/operator-guide/auth/platform-auth-model.md

 :::

-The SonarQube Permission Template defines three groups: `non-interactive-users`, `sonar-administrators`, and `sonar-developers`:
+The SonarQube Permission Template defines three groups: `view-group`, `sonar-administrators`, and `sonar-developers`:

-* **non-interactive-users**: Users who have read-only access to the project.
+* **view-group**: Users who have read-only access to the project.
 They can view project's data and metrics but cannot modify or interact with it.
 * **sonar-administrators**: Users with full control over the SonarQube project.
 They can create, modify, delete projects, manage user access, and configure SonarQube settings.
 * **sonar-developers**: Users actively working on the SonarQube project.
 They have read and write access, can modify project data and metrics, and configure project-specific settings.